dhermes/bezier/DEVELOPMENT.rst

    proposed changes (i.e. just sending a large PR with a finished feature may catch maintainer(s) off guard).

-#. **Add tests**: The feature must work fully on the following
+#. **Add tests**: The feature must work fully on CPython versions 3.6, 3.7 and
-   CPython versions: 3.6 and 3.7 on Linux, macOS and Windows.
+   3.8 and on PyPy 3; on Linux, macOS and Windows.
 In addition, the feature should have 100% line coverage.

 #. **Documentation**: The feature must (should) be documented with
    helpful `doctest`_ examples wherever relevant.